 How Much Does Spermicide Cost?

-Depending on the type of spermicide chosen (film is more expensive than gel), spermicide costs only about $0.50 to $1.50 per use.
+Depending on the type of spermicide chosen (film is more expensive than gel), spermicide costs about $0.60 to $3 per use.

 Someone who uses spermicide should call the doctor if they:

 - might be pregnant

 - have a change in the smell or color of her vaginal discharge